-MH12-1 accounts for the nature of continuity and change in the modern world

-MH12-2 proposes arguments about the varying causes and effects of events and developments

-MH12-3 evaluates the role of historical features, individuals, groups and ideas in shaping the past

-MH12-4 analyses the different perspectives of individuals and groups in their historical context

-MH12-5 assesses the significance of historical features, people, ideas, movements, events and developments of the modern world

-MH12-6 analyses and interprets different types of sources for evidence to support an historical account or argument MH12-7 discusses and evaluates differing interpretations and representations of the past

-MH12-8 plans and conducts historical investigations and presents reasoned conclusions, using relevant evidence from a range of sources

-MH12-9 communicates historical understanding, using historical knowledge, concepts and terms, in appropriate and well-structured forms
+- MH12-1 accounts for the nature of continuity and change in the modern world - MH12-2 proposes arguments about the varying causes and effects of events and developments - MH12-3 evaluates the role of historical features, individuals, groups and ideas in shaping the past - MH12-4 analyses the different perspectives of individuals and groups in their historical context - MH12-5 assesses the significance of historical features, people, ideas, movements, events and developments of the modern world - MH12-6 analyses and interprets different types of sources for evidence to support an historical account or argument - MH12-7 discusses and evaluates differing interpretations and representations of the past - MH12-8 plans and conducts historical investigations and presents reasoned conclusions, using relevant evidence from a range of sources - MH12-9 communicates historical understanding, using historical knowledge, concepts and terms, in appropriate and well-structured forms

-The examination will consist of a written paper worth 100 marks • The time allowed is 3 hours plus s 5 minutes reading time.
-The paper will consist of four se ections.
+The examination will consist of a written paper worth 100 marks The time allowed is 3 hours plu s 5 minutes reading time. · The paper will consist of four se ections.
 Questions may include sources and/or interpretations.
 Questions may examine Key fea tures and content from the Surve y and Focus of study.
 Section I - Core: Power and Section II - National Studies Section III - Peace and Section IV - Change in the Authority in the Modern (25 marks) Conflict (25 marks) Modern World (25 marks) World 1919-1946 (25 marks) There will be three or four There will be one extended- There will be one extended- There will be one question for questions.
 This section will response question for each of response question for each of each of the six topics. require candidates to analyse the eight topics.
 Each question the six topics.
-Each question Questions will contain three and interpret sources and will have two alternatives. will have two alternatives. or four parts.
-One part will be apply their own knowledge.
+Each question Questions will contain three and interpret sources and apply their own knowledge.
 Candidates will be required to Candidates will be required to worth 10 to 15 marks.
 One question will be worth 10 answer one alternative on the answer one alternative on the Candidates will be required to to 15 marks.
 Candidates will topic they have studied.
 The topic they have studied.
-The answer the question on the be required to answer all expected length of response expected length of response topic they have studied. questions. will be around eight pages of will be around eight pages of .1 an examination writing an examination writing booklet (approximately 1000 booklet (approximately 1000 words). words).
+The answer the question on the be required to answer all expected length of response expected length of response topic they have studied. questions. will be around eight pages of will be around eight pages of an examination writing an examination writing booklet (approximately 1000 booklet (approximately 1000 words). words).

-Task number Task 1 Task 2 Task 3 Task 4 Nature of task Source based task Extended Essay and Trial Task response and historical Examination component source work analysis weighting Components Assessment compo nent breakdowns % A Knowledge and understanding of course content 10 10 10 10 40 B Historical skills in the analysis and evaluation of sources and interpretations 5 5 5 5 20 C Historical inquiry and research 5 5 5 5 20 D Communication of historical understanding in appropriate forms 5 5 5 5 20 Task total % 25 25 25 25 Date due - week beginning Week 10 Term 4 Week 9 Term 1 Week 8 Term 2 Weeks 4/5 Term 3 100%
+Task number Task 1 Task 2 Task 3 Task 4 Nature of task Source based task and historical analysis Extended response and source work Extended response and research Trial Examination Task component weighting % Components Assessment compo nent breakdowns A Knowledge and understanding of course content 10 10 10 10 40 B Historical skills in the analysis and evaluation of sources and interpretations 5 5 5 5 20 C Historical inquiry and research 5 5 5 5 20 D Communication of historical understanding in appropriate forms 5 5 5 5 20 Task total % 25 25 25 25 Date due - week beginning 14/12/2020 22/02/2021 7/06/2021 Trial period Term 3 100%